connorzittrauer/Theatre-Management/README.md

-# Theatre-Management
+# Theater Management System
-This was a final project for CSC 315.

-A JavaFX interface was used to mock a theatre management system.
-Tickets were inserted through a POS system to a MySQL database and Java was used to dynamically render JavaFX UI components for listing invoices and current films.

-The MySQL database was normalized to 3N5 and a master script was used to insert rows.
+This project simulates the operations of a theater by integrating a ticket point-of-sale (POS) system using Java, JavaFX, and a MySQL database.
+The application mocks a theater management system where tickets are inserted through a POS system into a MySQL database that manages ticket points-of-sale and displays invoices.

+## Features

+- Ticket POS integration that allows for the entry and processing of ticket sales.
+- UI rendering using JavaFX to display current films, invoices, and theater data.
+- Data management using MySQL, with the database schema normalized to Third Normal Form (3NF) for data integrity.
+- A master script provided to automate initial data insertion for testing.

+## Technologies Used

+- **Java:** Core language for backend processing.
+- **JavaFX:** Framework used for building an interactive user interface.
+- **MySQL:** Relational database used for managing theater data.

 <h1>Splash Page</h1>